glwagner/SqueezeDispersionGRL/README.md

 ## Notebooks to produce plots

 Jupyter notebooks to produce plots for the paper are provided in `notebooks/`.
 The notebook `example.ipynb` produces figure 2.
-The notebooks `samoanoverview.ipynb` and `samoanresults.ipynb`
+The notebooks `samoanoverview.ipynb` and `analysis.ipynb`
 produce the top and bottom of figure 3.

 ## Contributors